 To be eligible for admission, patients must be medically stable, meet medical necessity guidelines, be able to tolerate a minimum of three hours of therapy each day and have a suitable discharge destination.

-A referral from a primary care provider or another medical professional is also required.
+CarolinaEast Rehabilitation Hospital also requires a referral from your primary care provider or another medical professional.

 Location and visiting hours

 The rehabilitation hospital consists of 20 beds and is located on the first floor of CarolinaEast Medical Center.

 We ask that general visits do not take place during scheduled therapy times—though we encourage family and caregivers to observe and participate in therapies as much as possible.

 Normal visiting hours end at 8:30 p.m.

 The rehabilitation hospital team includes different specialists.
 Each of these professionals is highly trained and practices according to the specific guidelines established by their discipline.

 - A physiatrist.
 This doctor specializes in physical medicine and rehabilitation and is responsible for prescribing tests, diets and treatments while you are in the rehab program.